- Cameron Faustman, Ph.D., Interim Dean

 - Meagan Ridder, M.A., Academic Advisor

-- Jillian Ives, M.A., Academic Advisor
+- Jillian Ives, M.A., Program Administrator

 In 1862, Congress passed the Morrill Land Grant Act providing grants of federal land to each state.
 Funds from the sale of these lands were used in establishing a college teaching agriculture and related subjects in each state.
 Subsequent federal acts have enlarged the responsibilities of these colleges.
 Today they continue to serve agriculture and society in many ways through a variety of educational programs.
 The University of Connecticut is the land-grant university in Connecticut.
 The College of Agriculture, Health and Natural Resources offers instruction at both undergraduate and graduate levels.
 Research and experimental work is carried on through the Storrs Agricultural Experiment Station.
 Educational and service programs are conducted throughout the State by the Cooperative Extension System.
 The College of Agriculture, Health and Natural Resources is supported by both federal and state appropriations and contributions from the private sector.